ietf-rats-wg/eat/draft-ietf-rats-eat.md

 "BUNDLE":
 : The second array item MUST be a JSON-encoded Detached EAT Bundle as defined in this document.

-Both the submodule Claims-Set and detached Claims-Set options use the same attesting environment as the surrounding token.

 As noted elsewhere, additional EAT types may be defined by a standards action.
 New type specifications MUST address the integration of the new type into the Nested-Token claim type for submodules.